 Interesting facts about Hannah: She is in love with being outdoors, especially camping!
 She is artistic and loves to draw, photography and sometimes painting.
 She loves to surround herself with good friends and enjoy company of good people.
 She now has a little boy who is her pride and joy and thankful to have such a wonderful work family at Pet Kare.

 Sarah is the jolly laughter you will encounter at the front desk.
 She has been a front desk receptionist at Pet Kare Clinic since 2006, and is the essence of customer service.
 She loves the people, the animals, and the social aspect of the job.

 “I am a member of many self-help groups, but I am not a licensed therapist!
 No, really, went to college for graphic design, but I don’t use my degree.
 I am a professional dog nanny.
 I used to own my own pet sitting business, but now I just work for one family and for Pet Kare Clinic”.

-Sarah’s hobbies include: FISHING, horseback riding, FISHING, walking her wonderful hound dogs Ida Mae and Minnie Mae, FISHING, skiing, FISHING, travelling to warm & sunny beach places…and…FISHING.
+Sarah’s hobbies include: FISHING, horseback riding, FISHING, walking her wonderful hound dogs Hattie Mae and Orla Mae, FISHING, skiing, FISHING, travelling to warm & sunny beach places…and…FISHING.
 She is also a volunteer for the Marine Mammal Conservancy and has helped pilot whales and dolphins that have suffered from mass stranding.
 She was, in fact, filmed by Miami News while helping a staff vet with a pilot whale.
-Sara is also a self-quoted ‘bird-nerd’ and was in a Jacques Cousteau film with Deluga whales at the age of 6 years old.
+Sara is also a self-quoted ‘bird-nerd’ and was in a Jacques Cousteau film with Beluga whales at the age of 6 years old.

 Erick L Egger, DVM, Diplomat ACVS